Nested Sampling Methods: Introduction to Nested Sampling

 We repeat replacing live points (shrinking and LRPS steps), which continuously increases the likelihood threshold and shrinks the volume by approximately a constant factor.
 Put in another way, removing the lowest point of $N$ automatically chooses likelihood thresholds such that the volume decreases by a constant factor, at least on average.
 NS scans the prior from the worst to best likelihood.
 The progression by constant shrinkage factors reduces the remaining volume exponentially.

 \paragraph*{Termination}

 After $i$ iterations the remaining volume is exponentially small, $V_{i}=\left(1-\frac{1}{N}\right)^{i}$, with a high likelihood threshold selecting live points close to the best-fit parameter peak(s), i.e., the likelihood of the remaining points is flat.
-Further $\Delta V_{i}\times L_{i}$ contributions to $Z$ are thus negligible and the integration can be stopped (the algorithm converged).
+Further $\Delta V_{i}\times L_{i}$ contributions to $Z$ are thus negligible and the integration can be stopped.
+The algorithm has converged in the sense that iterating further would not significantly alter the result.
+Other termination criteria are discussed in §\ref{sec:Termination-criteria}.

 \paragraph*{Integration}